LivePersonInc/knowledge-center-archive/pages/documents/Templates/articletemplate.md

 The other is saving me some time by using the iframe below.
 Simply copy and paste the code below and make sure to change the video ID number; that's the number after /video!
 So in the example below, the number is 241513020.
 You can grab your video's ID from its original Vimeo link, which you should have.

-<iframe src="https://player.vimeo.com/video/241513020" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
+<iframe style="max-width: 750px;" src="https://player.vimeo.com/video/241513020" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>